-We completed the automation of our supplier assessment questionnaires to better facilitate the identification of third-party risks, including modern slavery, and enable further due diligence in the event that suppliers are considered high risk or very high risk.
-We implemented alerts to flag 'high' or 'medium' risk categories to enhance visibility of potential risks associated with our suppliers and aim to test and pilot our questionnaires with a few key suppliers prior to a wider rollout in the next reporting period.
+We completed the automation of our Procurement Risk Questionnaire (PRQ) and Supplier Assessment Questionnaire (SAQ) templates in Fusion, our risk management solution to better facilitate the identification of third-party risks, including modern slavery, information security, date privacy, etc. and enable further due diligence if suppliers are considered high risk or very high risk.

+Fusion allows suppliers to address follow-up questions directly through the platform, making the onboarding process easier and more efficient.

+We implemented alerts to flag 'high' or 'medium' risk categories to enhance visibility of potential risks associated with our suppliers and have tested and piloted our questionnaires ready for a wider launch in FY24.